Folium Systems

 1. 01 Select workload Choose the workflow that needs privacy, continuity, cost control, latency, or custom behavior.

-2. 02 Place runtime Decide local model, private endpoint, cloud route, hybrid route, CT/VM/container, or edge appliance.
+2. 02 Place runtime Decide local model, private endpoint, cloud route, hybrid route, containerized runtime, virtualized runtime, or edge appliance.

-3. 03 Attach knowledge Connect approved documents, memory, RAG, data stores, and update rules with access controls.
+3. 03 Attach knowledge Connect approved documents, memory, controlled retrieval, data stores, and update rules with access controls.

 4. 04 Limit actions Define what agents can read, draft, write, call, approve, escalate, and never touch.